Lift and Synchronization: Theoretical applications

 holds for $\mu$ almost every $x\in M$.
 If a synchronized expanding measure $\mu$ satisfies the slow approximation condition, then $\mu$ is called a {\bf\em geometric expanding measure}. \end{Definition}

-The main property of a geometric expanding measure $\mu$ is the existence, for almost every $x$, of infinity many hyperbolic pre-balls that are very useful in many applications, in particular, in the construction of induced Markov maps (see Lemma~2.7 in \cite{ABV} and Lemma~2.1 in \cite{ALP}).
+The main property of a geometric expanding measure $\mu$ is the existence, for $\mu$ almost every $x$, of a positive frequency of geometric hyperbolic times (see Definition~\ref{DefinitionGeomHyTimes}), that are useful in many applications, in particular, in the construction of induced Markov maps (see Lemma~2.7 in \cite{ABV} and Lemma~2.1 in \cite{ALP}).

-\begin{Proposition} Let $f:M\to M$ be a local $C^{1+}$ diffeomorphism in the whole manifold except on a non-degenerated critical/singular set $\cc\subset M$.
+\begin{Proposition} Let $M$ be a Riemannian manifold and $f:M\to M$ a $C^{1+}$ non-flat map with critical/singular set $\cc\subset {M}$.
 Suppose that $\cc$ is either purely critical or purely singular.
 If $\mu$ is a $f$-invariant ergodic probability having only positive and finite Lyapunov exponent, i.e., for $\mu$-almost every $x$, then $\mu$ is a geometric expanding measure. \end{Proposition} \begin{proof} As $\cc$ is either purely critical or purely singular, we get that either or

 Thus, it follows from Furstenberg-Kesten Theorem \cite{FK}, together with the ergodicity of $\mu$ and the hypothesis of the exponents being positive and finite, there exists $0<\lambda<+\infty$ such that for $\mu$ almost every $x$.
 So, as $\int|\log\|(Df(x))^{-1}\||d\mu<+\infty$ (Lemma~\ref{LemmaNonFlatToSlowRecurrence}), we can apply Lemma~\ref{Lemmahdhhg620} and get that there exists $\ell\ge1$ such that